laravel-shift/blueprint-docs/source/docs/extending-blueprint.md

 Each registered generator is then called with tree and responsible for generating code.
 By default, this contains the parsed `models` and `controllers`.
 However, it may also contain additional items you may have placed in the tree with a lexer.

-The [blueprint-nova-addon](https://github.com/Naoray/blueprint-nova-addon) is a very simple extension to Blueprint for generating Nova components.
-You may use this as a template to extend Blueprint in anyway you can think to use in your own projects or share with the Laravel community.
+The [blueprint-nova-addon](https://github.com/Naoray/blueprint-nova-addon) is a very simple extension to Blueprint for generating Laravel Nova components.
+You may use this as an example of extending Blueprint to reference in your own projects or share with the Laravel community.

+In addition, I also discuss the architecture for extending Blueprint as well as adding new syntax for [database seeders](/docs/generating-database-seeders) during this [weekly Blueprint live-stream](https://www.youtube.com/watch?v=ZxpmSAXKG1A&t=1656).